Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 This works by skipping zero user data-blocks when writing blend-files.

-In some cases you want to save a data-block even when its unused *(typically for re-usable asset libraries).* see `Fake User`_.
+In some cases, you want to save a data-block even when it's unused *(typically for re-usable asset libraries).* see `Fake User`_.

 Fake User